 Cost of Emergency Financial Assistance: Emergency Financial Assistance payments can be variable depending on risk, family size, and other factors.
 In their research, Phillips and Sullivan14 found that the average payment was approximately \$2,000 per individual.
-We use this value for our estimates.
+The research team uses this value for estimates.